It’s time to eat, and everyone’s hungry.

 “How many actors in Hollywood would take that gig?”
 Smith jokes.

 Much of what the center does is all in good fun, but as one sign reminds, “Save the lemurs, they have tails to tell.”

-The human population has soared in Madagascar in recent years, and now more than 22 million people call the island home, which has resulted in widespread deforestation.
+The human population has soared in Madagascar in recent years, and now nearly 25 million people call the island home, which has resulted in widespread deforestation.